codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries/google-container-registry.md

 ---
 title: "Google Container Registry"
-description: ""
+description: "Learn how to use GCR with Codefresh pipelines"
-group: docker-registries
+group: integrations
-sub_group: external-docker-registries
+sub_group: docker-registries
 redirect_from:
   - /docs/google-cloud-registry/
+  - /docs/docker-registries/external-docker-registries/google-container-registry/
 toc: true
 ---
 To configure GCR first select **Google Container Registry** from the new registry drop down and then provide the following: